PHP-DI/PHP-DI/news/07-php-di-4-0-released.md

 PHP-DI also participates in the [Container Interop](https://github.com/container-interop/container-interop) initiative.
 This group aims to provide interfaces that will help making different containers and frameworks work together.
+While Container Interop has not released a stable version yet, PHP-DI is ready and will probably use it in v4.1.

 ### Code quality